ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_frontends.rst

     add.unsupported_dtypes = {"torch": ("float16", "bfloat16")}

 In the original TensorFlow library (`tf`_ directory), :code:`add` does not have a specific category.
-Therefore, it is categorised under functions in Ivy.
+Therefore, it is categorised under :code:`functions` in Ivy.
 This ensures that :code:`tf.add` is available directly without further major changes when using :code:`ivy`.
 It is valid by simply importing :code:`ivy.functional.frontends.tensorflow`.

 There are three arguments according to the `tf.add`_ documentation, where we